La-Banane-Bleue/Billy-Chatbot/README.md

 # Billy-Chatbot
-A 32kb French chatbot made with the basic python libraries.
+A 32kb French chatbot made with the stock python libraries.